sofpn/rprimer/README.md

 ## Shiny application

-The design workflow can be run through a Shiny application.
-It is loaded
+The package can be run through a Shiny application.
+It is loaded by:
-by:

   - `runRprimerApp()`